EU Taxonomy: Implementation and connection with the CSRD

 The EU Taxonomy requirements relate to financial data from the annual financial statements.
 The greatest effort in the recurring implementation of the EU Taxonomy lies in the collection of key performance indicators and the monitoring of changes in the delegated act.
 Effective compliance with these guidelines is ensured by integrating them into existing reporting processes and systems.
 Implementation should therefore be carried out in close cooperation with the finance or controlling department.

-Four steps to EU Taxonomy
+Five steps to EU Taxonomy

 The following steps provide an overview of the reporting process, which may vary depending on the company's specific situation.
 It is important to consider the current EU directives and legal requirements.